Gardening with Kids

 JOIN OUR FARM TO SCHOOL TEAM!

 The primary purpose of the Regional Farm to School Team is to improve access to local foods in eligible schools through comprehensive farm-to-school programming that includes local procurement and agricultural education efforts.
 With a replicable train-the-trainer model, schools and child care centers will be able to have a sustainable gardening program for their students while also providing access to a network for bulk purchase discounts, consultation and installation assistance, connections to local food procurement, and a supportive community to create a culture change that will have lasting positive impacts on the future generations.
-If you are interested in volunteering and getting involved, please fill out the interest survey or email Morgan Bradley, Agriculture Education Program Manager.
+If you are interested in volunteering and getting involved, please fill out the interest survey or email Morgan Bradley.